 An increase in the value of your investments due to increase in the potential value and demand of shares in the company you invested.

-That is 8200pesos earned within 4 years of passive investing.
+That is 8900pesos earned within 5 years of passive investing.
 Without you actively participating or working for it.

 Example of Capital Appreciation.

-The very first investment I made in my First Metro Sec account was 100 shares of Puregold at Php 44 per share.
-Today the stock price for Puregold is already Php 51 per share.
+The very first investment I made when I started investing in direct stock market was 100 shares of Puregold at Php 44 per share.
+It went as high as Php 51 per share.
 This means my Php 4400 before is now Php 5100.

 A payout issued by some profitable companies to its shareholders/investors that reflects the company’s respective earning.
 This can be by additional cash to the shareholder’s accounts and/or additional shares.